 Standing for office

-Most citizens of the UK, the Irish republic or the Commonwealth aged 18 or over can stand for public office.
+Most citizens of the UK, Ireland or the Commonwealth aged 18 or over can stand for public office.
 There are some exceptions, including:

 Members of the House of Lords may not stand for election to the House of Commons but are eligible for all other public offices.